lboshuizen/dutch-style-guide/README.md

 **Can I use this with AI tools?**

 Yes.
-The Claude Code plugin and Fabric pattern check AI-generated Dutch text.
+The Claude Code skill and Fabric pattern check AI-generated Dutch text.

 **Is this only for native Dutch speakers?**